joostdecock/site/index.md

         <div class="col-md-6 mb-3 mt-1">
             {% include card.html
                 title='What is freesewing?'
                 text="Oh you're new here?
 No worries, we can explain what this is in just a few minutes.
-We even have a video." img='/img/lamp.jpg'
+With bonus origin story." img='/img/lamp.jpg'
                 link='/about'
                 link-text='What is freesewing?'